 These ideas may sound very familiar.
 Aren’t they the cornestones of Microeconomics?
 Yes and no. It is obvious that this notion of efficiency is akin to that of productivity, with just one additional detail: in the DEA framework efficiency is normalized or computed in relative terms, i.e. with respect to the frontier, in turn encompassed by those firms that achieve the maximum level.

 On the other hand, standard microeconomic theory implicitly assumes that all firms operate at the frontier (often called production possibility frontier).
-Here, instead, it is acknowledged that just some companies (the more efficient) lie in the frontier, while the bulk of an industry operates below it.
+Here, instead, it is acknowledged that only some companies (the more efficient) lie in the frontier, while the bulk of an industry operates below it.

 How efficient is the industry?